Ord1naryMan/headerGen/README.md

 Name can differ from example

 But there is some issues:
-1) This script just doesn't know names of public and private members of a class so you have to add them manually 2)This script just doesn't know what functions are public and what are private so you have to add 'public' and 'private' words manually
+1. This script just doesn't know names of public and private members of a class so you have to add them manually

+2. This script just doesn't know what functions are public and what are private so you have to add 'public' and 'private' words manually

-3)If you are using std:: or  other stuff like this in junction defenition, script may have undefined behavior
+3. If you are using std:: or  other stuff like this in junction defenition, script may have undefined behavior

-Note:you should use using dirrectives in .cpp file and manually add std:: and everything like this in .h file
+Note: you should use using dirrectives in .cpp file and manually add std:: and everything like this in .h file

 #Installing